Updated: May 11

 How Achieve Sustainability Can Help

 Achieve Sustainability can help you prepare for sustainable procurement, regardless of where you are in your sustainability journey.
 We can assist you with stakeholder engagement initiatives, policy scans and interpretation, carbon footprinting, identifying and prioritizing greenhouse gas reduction projects, reporting, setting science-based targets, and sourcing incentive funding.
-Reach out today for a complementary consultation.
+Reach out today for a complimentary consultation.

 1. CDP (2015).
 Committing to climate action in the supply chain. https://cdn.cdp.net/cdp-production/cms/reports/documents/000/000/580/original/committing-to-climate-action-in-the-supply-chain.pdf?1470053398 Accessed November 15, 2022